Pagliuca out of running for Chelsea, Ratcliffe makes bid

-MANCHESTER, England : American investor Steve Pagliuca's group is out of the running to purchase Premier League side Chelsea, his spokesperson said on Friday, but British businessman Jim Ratcliffe says he has made a late bid to buy the London club.
+MANCHESTER: American investor Steve Pagliuca's group is out of the running to purchase Premier League side Chelsea, his spokesperson said on Friday (Apr 29), but British businessman Jim Ratcliffe says he has made a late bid to buy the London club.

 Chelsea were put up for sale by owner Roman Abramovich in March following Russia's invasion of Ukraine and before sanctions were imposed on the oligarch by the British government.